Ronnie Quintarelli

-Ronnie Quintarelli (born 9 August 1979) is an Italian racecar driver competing in Super GT from 2005 through 2024.
+Ronnie Quintarelli (born 9 August 1979) is an Italian racing driver who competed in Super GT from 2005 to 2024.
 A four-time champion, he jointly holds the all-time record for the most drivers' championship titles won in the GT500 class of Super GT (shared with Sho Tsuboi).

 Biography

-Quintarelli first encountered motorsports at age 6 when his father gave him a small go-kart.
+Quintarelli first encountered motorsports at the age of six when his father gave him a small go-kart.
 After starting his karting career in 1990, he scored two second place finishes in the World Formula Super A championship and a European Formula C title.
-He made his single seaters debut in 1999 when he drove in 5 rounds of the Formula Opel Cup in Croatia.
-He finished 2nd in the standings, behind his teammate Antony Bertocchi, who competed in every round.
+He made his single seaters debut in 1999 when he drove in five rounds of the Formula Opel Cup in Croatia.
+He finished second in the standings, behind his teammate Antony Bertocchi, who competed in every round.
 In 2000, he entered the Italian Formula Renault Championship and ended up third with Prema Powerteam.
 He also entered the Eurocup Formula Renault 2.0, the German Formula Three Championship and the Formula Volkswagen Germany.

-In 2005, he scored his maiden GT win in the 1000 km Suzuka race with André Couto and Hayanari Shimoda and later made his way to the Super GT.
+In 2005, Quintarelli scored his maiden GT win in the 1000 km Suzuka race with André Couto and Hayanari Shimoda and later made his way to the Super GT.
 After spending two seasons under the Lexus banner, Quintarelli moved to the Nissan camp, securing multiple victories.
 Driving for the Mola team, he won two consecutive titles in 2011 and 2012 partnered by Masataka Yanagida.
 He later joined the Nismo Official Team alongside Tsugio Matsuda.
 The pairing cruised to two more titles in 2014 and 2015 which made Quintarelli the most titled driver in the history of the series until Sho Tsuboi equaled him in 2025.
 While still fighting for the title in 2016 with a third place, the Nissan teams struggled at the beginning of the following year but Quintarelli and Matsuda rallied to finish the season in second place.
 In 2018, they were again steadily at the front of the Nissan roster, and managed to snatch a win at Fuji Speedway.
-Unfortunately, they would not hit the top-5 again, eventually taking eighth place in the championship.
+Unfortunately, they would not hit the top-five again, eventually taking eighth place in the championship.